-The Company's effective tax rate for the three and six months ended June 30, 1999 was 55% and 53% as compared to 44% and 43% for the corresponding periods of the prior year.
-The change in the effective tax rate is due primarily to \$2.9 million of the \$3.8 million from the settlement of a claim with an insurance carrier, discussed above, being taxed at the United States statutory rate of 35% for 1998 rather than the Guyana statutory rate of 45%.
+The Company's effective tax rate for the three and nine months ended September 30, 1999 was 52% and 52% as compared to 46% and 44% for the corresponding periods of the prior year.
+The increase in the effective tax rate is due primarily to the provision in 1998 of income taxes on \$2.9 million of the \$3.8 million from the settlement of a claim with an insurance carrier, discussed above, being taxed at the United States statutory rate of 35% rather than at the Guyana statutory rate of 45%.
 The 1999 effective tax rate is also increased because the Company's equity in losses at Digicom S.A. and Bermuda Digital Communications, Ltd. do not generate a tax benefit to the Company for 1999 since the tax jurisdictions are separate and distinct from either the United States or Guyana.